| Tibetan Terriers: the most honest dog breed review you'll ever find. Information about Tibetan Terrier personality and behavior. |

 Tibetan Terriers are family-oriented: they love to play games and participate in activities with their own people, but most are conservative with strangers.
 In some individuals, caution can shade into timidity or suspiciousness, so early socialization is important to develop a confident, outgoing temperament.

 Most are amiable with other animals, though perhaps a bit bossy.
-The Tibetan Terrier is very stubborn and must be shown from Day One that you are in control."
+Indeed, the Tibetan Terrier is very stubborn in general and must be shown from Day One that you are in control.

 - Is small to medium-sized, sturdy and shaggy, a natural-looking dog